elastic/rally/docs/command_line_reference.rst

 Rally recognizes the following client options in addition:

 * ``max_connections``: By default, Rally will choose the maximum allowed number of connections automatically (equal to the number of simulated clients but at least 256 connections).
 With this property it is possible to override that logic but a minimum of 256 is enforced internally.
+* ``enable_cleanup_closed`` (default: ``false``): In some cases, SSL connections might not be properly closed and the number of open connections increases as a result.
+When this client option is set to ``true``, the Elasticsearch client will check and forcefully close these connections.

 **Examples**